Chaotic motion of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime: Introduction

 Most of above literature on dynamical Chern-Simons gravity focus mainly on the linear coupling case where the coupling term with Chern-Simons invariant is proportional to the scalar field.
 Inspired by the phenomenon of spontaneous scalarization recently discussed in the quadratic scalar-Gauss-Bonnet gravity \cite{Antoniou,Doneva,Silva,Antoniou2}, Gao \textit{et al} \cite{Yuan} generalized it to the dynamical Chern-Simons modified gravity and considered the case where the Chern-Simons invariant is coupled to the quadratic function of the dynamical scalar field.
-And then they studied the scalar perturbation around a Kerr black hole and found that the black hole becomes unstable under linear perturbations in a certain region of the parameter space.
+And then they studied the scalar perturbation around a Kerr black hole and found that the black hole becomes unstable under linear perturbations in a certain regions of the parameter space.
 In this paper, we want to study the effects of such quadratic coupling on the motion of a test scalar particle in a Kerr black hole background.
 In order to reach this purpose, we here assume the dynamical Chern-Simons scalar field as a perturbational field and then obtain the corrected Klein-Gordorn equation for the coupled scalar field.
 With the shortwave approximation, we can get the equation of motion of the coupled scalar particle from the above corrected Klein-Gordorn equation.
-The presence of the quadratic coupling between the scalar field and the Chern-Simons invariant results in that the equation of motion for the coupled scalar particle is not variable-separable, which means that the chaotic behavior could appear in the motion of the scalar particle.
-It is of interest to study how such coupling affects chaotic behaviors of scalar particles in black hole spacetimes.
+The quadratic coupling between the scalar field and the Chern-Simons invariant results in that the equation of motion for the coupled scalar particle is not variable-separable, which means that the chaotic behavior could appear in the motion of the scalar particle.
+It is natural to study how such coupling affects chaotic behaviors of scalar particles in black hole spacetimes.

 The paper is organized as follows.
 In Sect.
 II, we obtain the geodesic equation of a test scalar particle coupled to the Chern-Simons invariant in the Kerr black hole spacetime by the short-wave approximation.
 In Sect.
-III, we investigate the chaotic phenomenon in the motion of the scalar particle coupled to the Chern-Simons invariant by techniques including the fast Lyapunov indicator, power spectrum, Poincar\'e section and bifurcation diagram.
-We probe the effects of this coupling together with black hole rotation parameter on the chaotic behavior of a coupled scalar particle.
+III, we investigate the chaotic phenomenon in the motion of the scalar particle coupled to the Chern-Simons invariant by techniques including the Poincar\'e section, the fast Lyapunov indicator, and bifurcation diagram.
+We probe the effects of this coupling together with black hole spin parameter on the chaotic behavior of a coupled scalar particle.
 Finally, we end the paper with a summary.